The Best Knife Oil for Rust-Free Blades and Fast Opening

 There are two good reasons why you should oil your knife:

 • A knife’s worst enemy is rust.
-If you live near the coast or your knives get anywhere near saltwater, this is likely to be a particular issue.
+This will likely be a particular issue if you live near the coast or your knives get anywhere near saltwater.

 There are plenty of different oils and lubricants available.
 Some are designed for kitchen knives, others specifically for folding knives.